Have You No Shame?

 Every day, I’m amazed at how many people view the world in absolutes.

-We have so much information at our fingertips, accessible through a few swipes or clicks on supercomputers we hold in our hands.
+We have so much information at our fingertips, accessible through a few swipes or clicks on the supercomputers we hold in our hands.

 Gone are the days that required a trek to the local library, thumbing through the card catalog, where thousands of cards held the secrets of our collective knowledge, held in a warm embrace by shiny oak drawers and cold a metal spindle.